garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 |   3 | Electronics Emporium |            6906 |       269 |         0.039 |
 |   4 | Zenith               |            5875 |       215 |        0.0366 |

-## SQL Insights
-- add which suppliers had the highest refund rates
+- Circuitworks had the highest refund rate of 5.68% over 28k orders, versus Novatech which had a refund rate of 4.89% over 66k orders.

-- From 2019-2022 the quarterly average of 98 Macbooks sold and generating an average quarterly sales of $155k.
-(Question 1)
--
+*2022 did not have any recorded returns indicating there may have been an issue when gathering the data.*

 ## Recommendations
-Look further into what is causing the Macbooks to be returned twice as often as Airpods.
+- Look further into what is causing the Macbooks to be returned twice as often as Airpods.
+- Invest more into marketing the loyalty program and create more incentives for customers to join the program.